Alfred Comyn Lyall: Indian career

-Awards
+Awards and honours

 Lyall was made a Knight Commander of the Order of the Indian Empire (KCIE) in 1887, Knight Commander of the Order of the Bath (KCB) in 1881, and Knight Grand Commander of the Order of the Indian Empire (GCIE) in 1896.
 He was appointed a Privy Counsellor on 11 August 1902, following an announcement of the King's intention to make this appointment in the 1902 Coronation Honours list published in June that year.
+In Bulandshahr, a water tank was erected opposite Colvin Gate, and named after Lyall.

 Literary

 His Verses Written in India was published in 1889.
 He wrote a number of other books on poetry.
 He wrote also books on Indian history, Warren Hastings, and Alfred Lord Tennyson.
 His literary achievements brought him advanced degrees, a D.C.L. from Oxford (1889) and an LL.D. from Cambridge (1891), an Honorary Fellow of King's College, Cambridge (1893), and membership in the British Academy (1902).

 A more comprehensive list of his known publications is given below: